lebao3105/texteditor/README.md

 ## For Tkinter builds

 Releases from 1.5a0 and their source code will be placed in a new repository: lebao3105/texteditor-tk.

-This is made in order to make the updater for both 2 types of app works easier, as it uses GitHub api.
+This was made in order to make the updater for both 2 types of app works easier.

 So that: the `main` branch will place the latest (trunk) code (again).

 Texteditor-tk is still available in TestPypi, even for the 1.5 release.

 ## Features

 * Tabs split/rearrangement
 * Access to your files without opening File Explorer
-* Run some tasks with Command Window
+* ~~Run some tasks with Command Window~~
 * Customizable interface
+* Open history
-* Partial Git support (1.6a3+)
+* ~~Partial Git support (1.6a3+)~~
 * Auto save

 See all app releases [here.](https://github.com/lebao3105/texteditor/releases)

-You can get wheels from [GitHub actions](https://github.com/lebao3105/texteditor/actions).
+You can get wheels from [GitHub Actions](https://github.com/lebao3105/texteditor/actions).

-## Build and install
+## Setup

-Requires Python 3.8+.
+Requires Python 3.
+Version 3.10+ maybe ideal.

+Install all dependencies shown in [pyproject.toml](./pyproject.toml)

 Additional dependencies may required for wxPython: